How much of the land area in each of Minnesota's watersheds is covered in perennial (year-round) vegetation?

 Why is this important for hydrology?

-Loss of perennial vegetation affects both surface characteristics and plant transpiration rates.
-Perennial vegetation is frequently replaced by annual crops or developed surfaces, both of which are much less efficient at absorbing and utilizing rainfall, resulting in larger peak and total flows.
-Bare-soil cultivation exposes the surface to rainfall impacts, generally resulting in soils that absorb less rainfall, more slowly, which leads to greater and faster runoff.
+The loss of perennial vegetation is frequently accompanied by replacement with either annual crops or developed surfaces, both of which are much less efficient at absorbing and utilizing rainfall, resulting in larger peak and total flows.
+Bare-soil cultivation exposes the surface to rainfall impacts, generally resulting in soils that absorb less rainfall, which leads to greater and faster runoff.
+Developed surfaces such as roads and buildings block water from infiltrating the soil, causing it to travel faster and with greater force over the surface.

-Runoff from developed surfaces travels faster than from cultivated areas.
-Integrated annual transpiration rates are typically lower for annual vegetation and developed areas.
-With less vegetation in a watershed to hold and process water, the hydrologic cycle changes to accommodate shifts in surface water runoff and infiltration.
-Water flows with greater force, causing erosion and entraining more sediment, and higher contaminant loads are released from annual cropland and developed land.
+Over time, with less vegetation in a watershed to hold and process water, the hydrologic cycle shifts to accommodate changes in surface water runoff and infiltration.
+Water flows with greater force, causes more erosion and carries more sediment with higher contaminant loads from human activities and land uses.

 Calculating the index

-Current perennial cover was derived from the Multi-Resolution Land Cover Consortium (MRLC) 2016 National Land Cover Dataset.
+Current perennial cover estimates were derived from the Multi-Resolution Land Cover Consortium (MRLC) 2021 National Land Cover Dataset (Dewitz, 2023).
 The MRLC is a partnership among federal agencies to develop uniform, documented, high-quality land cover data for the U.S., based on satellite images.
+The data represent the primary land cover class represented within each 30 meter pixel.

-The health score for perennial cover is the percent of the watershed land area that currently has perennial cover (based on the 2016 National Land Cover Data).
-The land cover classes considered to be perennial vegetative cover are: forest, shrub, grassland, pasture, and woody wetlands.
+The perennial cover index score is derived from the percent of the watershed land area that currently has perennial cover (after removing the open water land cover class).
+The land cover classes considered to be perennial vegetative cover are: forest (deciduous, evergreen, and mixed), shrub/scrub, grassland/herbaceous, pasture/hay, and wetlands (woody and emergent herbaceous).
+This index score is calculated at both the catchment and major watershed scales.

 EQUATION: